ismaileneskirli/prometheus_anomaly_detector/README.md

 - [ ] Pull metrics from prometheus such as cpu usage
 - [ ] Push these metrics into db / or simply create array in memory, append metrics then push to api, clear repeat this cycle
-- [ ] Pull 100 elements from db into array
+- [ ] Pull 100 elements from db into array (https://hackersandslackers.com/python-database-management-sqlalchemy/) Good source for queries.
 - [ ] send this array into anomaly detection api in gcp
 - [ ] print api output.